strawmr/codeexamples/README.md

 # Code Examples
 A small portfolio of some projects.

-Languages used include HTML, CSS, Javascript, XML, and JQuery
+Languages used include:
+   HTML
+   CSS
+   Javascript
+   JQuery
+   Typescript

+Frameworks used include:
+   Bootstrap
+   Angular 5